-We are delighted to announce our new two part program, Ayurveda for Yoga Teachers and Ayurveda for Yoga Therapists program.
+We are delighted to announce our new two part program, Ayurveda for Yoga and Ayurveda for Yoga Therapists program.
 This inaugural program will be offered in conjunction with Saraswathi Vasudevan’s Yoga Vahini, India as well as highly qualified Indian Ayurvedic faculty.
-It is designed to enhance and complement your current Yogic knowledge, and to be immediately useful in your yoga practice and teaching.
+They are designed to enhance and complement your current Yogic knowledge, and to be immediately useful in your yoga practice and teaching.
 Participation in the program will ensure your ability to confidently incorporate Ayurvedic principles in your application of yoga.
+Part One may be taken alone.
+Part Two requires attendance at Part One or previous ayurvedic training.Register Now – Special Twin Promotion Enjoy $500 disc for second person.

 Ayurveda is thought by many to be the oldest system of medicine still practiced close to its original form.
 Ayuh means life and veda means knowledge.
 The knowledge contained in Ayurveda deals with the nature, scope and purpose of life, and includes its metaphysical and physical aspects – health and disease, happiness and sorrow, pain and pleasure.
 Ayurveda defines life as the conjunction of body mind and spirit found in the Cosmic Consciousness and states that the purpose of life is to know or realise the creator, both within and without and to express this Divinity in ones daily life.
 According to Ayurveda every individual life is a microcosm of the cosmos.